 In case the file contains a pairwise preference constraint (known as “qid” in the svmlight format) these are ignored unless the query_id parameter is set to True.
 These pairwise preference constraints can be used to constraint the combination of samples when using pairwise loss functions (as is the case in some learning to rank problems) so that only pairs with the same query_id value are considered.

-- filesarray-like, dtype=str, path-like, file-like or int
+- filesarray-like, dtype=str, file-like or int

 (Paths of) files to load.
 If a path ends in “.gz” or “.bz2”, it will be uncompressed on the fly.
 If an integer is passed, it is assumed to be a file descriptor.
 File-likes and file descriptors will not be closed by this function.
 File-like objects must be opened in binary mode.